The Chicago River Student Congress brings students together to celebrate the Chicago River.

-Please come to the 2018 Chicago River Student Congress.
-It’s a special conference where students come together to celebrate the Chicago River.
-Students can share their knowledge, experiences and enthusiasm with their peers.
-Students attend informative workshops and view displays created by other students and by professionals from local colleges, non-profits and government agencies.
+It is a student-led environmental conference hosted annually by a partner school in the Chicago River watershed.
+Students share their knowledge, experiences and enthusiasm with their peers.
+They can present and/or attend informative workshops and view displays created by other students and by professionals from local colleges, non-profits and government agencies.

 “It was definitely an eye-opener for me.
 It was great to see students' hard work on display, and I can't wait for my students to represent themselves at next year's Student Congress.”